msppstata/quant1/02-Getting-to-know-data.md

 ```
 histogram industry, discrete
 ```
+This graph can also be made by going to Graphics -> Histogram

 If you want to see tabulate and label information in one place, `codebook` is useful.
 ```
 codebook industry, tabulate(12)
 ```

+Codebook
+* For numeric data, it reports the range, percentiles, and missing values.
+* For categorical data just calling codebook provides an example of the use
+* When calling 'codebook variable, tabulate(number)' , codebook lists the frequency and variable name and label for the number of unique values called for
+* If you do not know how many values there are, using a large number in tabulate lists all unique values.

 Summary statistics can be reported for each category - you have to stratify or segment your categories to get useful stats.
 ```